SachinChougule10/Bharat-Intern-Task-1--SMS-Classifier-/README.md

-tp.py is the code for the website creation
+tp.py is the code for the website creation using streamlit